Recovery FAQs

 Is there an option for an independent review if a property owner is not happy with the internal council review of a dispute?

 For a categorisation dispute, there is an option to seek a further external review which will be undertaken by an independent expert.
+You can request an independent review of the dispute decision within 25 working days of receiving it.
 That independent decision is final.

 How can impacted communities participate in discussions about the set-up of the disputes process?